andrea-deri/courses-and-notes/Certified Kubernetes Application Developer/01_core_concepts.md

  - **Metadata**: the information of the object in a higher-level format
  - **Spec**: the specifications wanted to be reached after the creation
- - **Status**: the actual status defined currently in an object, that the Kubernetes controllers try to edit in order to make it equals to the specification
+ - **Status**: the actual status defined currently in an object, that the Kubernetes controllers try to edit in order to make it equals to the specification.

+Every Kubernetes object contains a **system-generated UID** in order to been distinguished from the other entities of the system.

 ![yaml_manifest.png](images/01/yaml_manifest.png)

-Every Kubernetes object contains a **system-generated UID** in order to been distinguished from the other entities of the system.

 ## Pods